Flood Insurance coverage can save you even if you’re not considered high risk.

 If your home or possessions are valued above those limits, your Comma Insurance agent can provide you with insurance quotes for additional coverage from private insurance carriers.

 It is also important for you to keep track of what you own.
-With technology, this is easier than ever.
 If a flood washes away your prized collection or a fire destroys your furniture and clothes, a home inventory will provide you with the information you need to process your claim quickly and replace those items.
 To help you make that as easy as possible, you can download a free app by visiting KnowYourStuff.org

 Get Your Flood Insurance Quote Now

-Oklahoma weather is constantly changing and often dramatic.
 Contact Comma Insurance today to protect your home against floods and other weather-related disasters.
-Call 405-225-2820 to learn more about what flood insurance covers.
-Let us help you protect the life you’ve built and find an insurance policy that is perfect for you.
+Call 405-225-2820 to learn more about what is covered by flood insurance.
+Let us help you protect the life you’ve built and find an insurance policy to fit your needs.